yphil-dev/Emulsion/README.md

 Unlike other solutions that try to do everything (and often break things), Emulsion focuses on what matters:

 - ✅ **Respects your setup** - Works with YOUR emulators, YOUR way
-- ✅ **No controller drama** - Uses your existing configurations
+- ✅ **No controller drama** - Uses your existing configurations and never forgets it (won't even ask)
-- ✅ **Curated art selection** - YOU choose the perfect cover, not some algorithm
+- ✅ **Curated art selection** - YOU choose the perfect cover - amongst many, see "backends" - not some algorithm
 - ✅ **Rock solid** - It Won't Randomly Forget Your Setup™
 - ✅ **One config file** - Backup, restore, or share your entire setup in seconds